bmish/eslint-doc-generator/README.md

 <!-- end auto-generated rules list -->
 ```

 Delete any old recommended/fixable/etc. notices from your rule docs.
-A new title and notices will be automatically added to the top of each rule doc (along with a marker comment if it doesn't exist yet).
+A new title and notices will be automatically added to the top of each rule doc (along with a marker comment if it doesn't already exist).

 ```md
 <!-- end auto-generated rule header -->